invictus-integration/docs-ifa/dashboard/installation/dashboard-migration.md

 ## Azure AD Setup

-If your Invictus installation integrates with Invictus V2, please follow the [Azure AD setup guide](../azureADSetup.md) to update your app registration or set up a new one with the appropriate settings required for Invictus V2.
+If your Invictus installation integrates with Azure AD, please follow the [Azure AD setup guide](../azureADSetup.md) to update your app registration or set up a new one with the appropriate settings required for Invictus V2.

 ## SQL Data Migration